 I have to be fluent in a foreign language to study abroad.

 The reality: ISEP has programs in more than 40 countries, which offer courses in English even if the official language of the country is not English.
+There are many other program providers that offer the same opportunities.
 To really immerse yourself in your destination country, however, it is good practice to learn as much of the official language as possible.

 Studying abroad is not safe.